On today’s date in 1871, Canadian painter and author Emily Carr was born in Victoria, B.C.

-Carr’s earliest encounters with the monumental totem poles of the Northwest Coast began on her early trips to the British Columbia coast.
+Carr’s earliest encounters with the monumental totem poles of the northwest oast began on her early trips to the British Columbia coast.

 From these journeys, Carr produced sketches and on-the-spot watercolours that inspired or became many of the works for which she is now famous.

-Rarely working from photos, her depictions of the totem poles are all based on poles she stood before in person—studying, absorbing, and becoming “personally acquainted” with them, according to her own words.
+Rarely working from photos, Carr based her art on totem poles she stood before in person—studying, absorbing, and becoming “personally acquainted” with them, according to her own words.

 She undertook a further painting trip in 1928, from which she produced several major totem works, including Totem Forest.

 ULTRA-HIGH RELIEF COIN